2019/20 Woodford Folk Festival

 - Stallholders who can provide a healthy, creative and fresh menu.

-- Stallholders who show initiative and are able to follow the application process.
+- Stallholders who show initiative and can follow the application process.

 - Stallholders who are registered and/or qualified to provide services/therapies stated.

 - Stallholders who are fun, ethical and aware of how personalities make an event.